Atul Subhash suicide case: Karnataka police arrest wife from Gurgaon, her mother and brother from Allahabad

 BENGALURU: Karnataka police on Saturday arrested Atul Subhash's estranged wife, her mother and brother in connection with the suicide of the techie.
-Subhash ended his life due to alleged harassment by his wife and her family, leaving behind a 25-page death note on December 9.
+Subhash, who ended his life due to alleged harassment by his wife and her family, left behind a 25-page death note on December 9.

 The accused have been identified as Nikita Singhania, Atul's wife; Nisha Singhania, his mother-in-law; and Anurag Singhania, his brother-in-law.
 Another accused, Sushil Singhania, is yet to be arrested.